-McAllen's Vision Zero Action Plan represents our unwavering commitment to creating a safer, more livable city for all residents and visitors.
-Through the comprehensive framework outlined in this document, we have established a clear path to achieving our goal of eliminating traffic fatalities and serious injuries.
-By integrating community input and data-driven analysis, we have identified the key challenges and opportunities unique to McAllen.
-Our Action Plan and Initiatives provide targeted strategies to address these challenges, while our defined goals set the stage for transformative change.
-The implementation, evaluation, and continuous updating of our efforts will ensure that we remain adaptive and responsive to new insights and emerging needs.
-Together, we can foster a culture of safety and shared responsibility, making McAllen a model of traffic safety and a city where everyone can move about confidently and securely.
+McAllen's Vision Zero Action Plan represents McAllen's unwavering commitment to creating a safer, more livable city for all residents and visitors.
+Through the comprehensive framework outlined in this document, the City has established a clear path to achieving our goal of eliminating traffic fatalities and serious injuries.
+By integrating community input and data-driven analysis, the City of McAllen has identified the key challenges and opportunities unique to its community.
+The Action Plan and Initiatives provide targeted strategies to address these challenges, while the defined goals set the stage for transformative change.
+The implementation, evaluation, and continuous updating of City efforts will ensure that the City remains adaptive and responsive to new insights and emerging needs.
+Together, the City can foster a culture of safety and shared responsibility, making McAllen a model of traffic safety and a City where everyone can move about confidently and securely.

 One of the final steps in the development of the Vision Zero Action Plan is its adoption by city leaders.
-The Vision Zero Action Plan was adopted on August 2024, reinforcing the commitment of leadership to the goal of zero deaths by 2040 in McAllen.
+The Vision Zero Action Plan was adopted in August 2024, reinforcing the commitment of leadership to the goal of zero deaths by 2040 in McAllen.
 The adoption of the plan empowers staff and area partners to work together towards its implementation.
 The Plan includes specific recommendations on monitoring progress towards the stated goals and a timeline to review progress and update the plan with new goals and projects.